drop_

 Architecture

-Drop encrypts data locally before it leaves your machine.
-It uses AES-256-GCM with a unique key generated for every secret.
-The server only sees an encrypted, anonymous blob.
+Drop encrypts locally before anything leaves your machine.
+A unique AES-256-GCM key is generated per secret.

 Security Model